MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/sm-license.md

 ## Activate  Service Manager through PowerShell

-To activate Service Manager through Powershell, use the following procedure:
+To activate Service Manager through PowerShell, use the following procedure:

 1. Open a PowerShell window on the computer where the SM console is installed.

 2. Type the following command and press enter.

+    ```
-    **Set-SCSMLicense -ManagementServer <ManagementServer> -ProductId <Product Key>**
+    Set-SCSMLicense -ManagementServer <ManagementServer> -ProductId <Product Key>
+    ```
 On executing the command, you get a prompt asking for the required credential to execute the command.
 Provide the credentials as appropriate.

 A confirmation message appears.

-3. Read and accept the confirmation message. upon successful confirmation,     Licensing complete information appears as shown below:
+3. Read and accept the confirmation message.
+Upon successful confirmation, licensing complete information appears as shown below:

     ![SM license completion](./media/sm-licensing/licensing-complete.png)